Financial Economics BSc (Hons)

 How you'll learn

-- You will also be taught in one of the largest educational trading floors in Europe, running Bloomberg trading terminals and giving access to a wealth of live and historical trading market data.
+You will also be taught in one of the largest educational trading floors in Europe, and provided with access to a wealth of live and historical trading market data.

 Teaching contact hours